Before Getting Snippy And Lippy

-Yes, we’re slower than we used to be, but we should be after working like hell for 50-70 years to support ourselves and our families.
-We have literally walked tens of thousands of miles, lifted thousands of tons, and spent almost half of our entire life doing labor.
+The next time you find yourself getting a little impatient with old people, here’s a few things about us you might want to keep in mind before getting all lippy and snippy: Yes, we’re slower than we used to be, but we should be after working like hell for 50-70 years to support ourselves and our families.
+We’ve literally walked tens of thousands of miles, lifted thousands of tons and spent almost half of our entire life doing labor.

 We Ain’t looking For Trouble

 If you spot us looking at you, we ain’t looking for trouble, we’re validating you as a person.
 We were raised to look folks in the eye instead of avoiding their gaze.
 And we smile at folks we don’t even know, it’s because we love the feeling of watching the smiles of others break the bonds of social stupification.